seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Become the touches of sweet harmony.
 Sit, Jessica.
 Look how the floor of heaven
 Is thick inlaid with patines of bright gold:
-There’s not the smallest orb which thou behold’st
+There's not the smallest orb which thou behold'st
 But in his motion like an angel sings,
 Still quiring to the young-eyed cherubins;
 Such harmony is in immortal souls;